AuthorCarpentry/executable-documents-rstudio/01-markdown.md

 11. In the "Data being collected" section, where the text guesstimates the number of journals in the dataset as "over 1000", replace with an accurate count performed by the computer.
 You may copy and paste the code from the file `insert_jnls_count.R`

 12. You did alot of work!
 Save the file and knit it to both HTML and Word.
 Compare the results to see if anything changes based on output file format.

-If successful, save the exercise  file again under the name `Base_2013_day3_in.Rmd`.
-You'll pickup in the next lesson right where you leave off today.

-13. Minimize the RStudio window and return to your shell and navigate to the folder where the your workshop files reside.
-Using your new Git skills, add the files, commit them, and push the files back up to the GitHub repository.
-That way the current version of your files is saved in GitHub and all your work is backed up!

 **Congratulations on completing the first draft of your Reproducible Report!**